February is dedicated to dog training education month the importance of starting it when your dog is still a little puppy.

 Happy Dog Training Education Month!

 If you liked this article, check out the “Urban dogs” infographic on our blog.
+Indeed dog training takes a lot of time and patience, but it is also very rewarding for dog owners.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.